jronallo/iiif-workshop/workshop/image/comparison.md

 ## Compariscope

+### Compariscope Example: X-Raying Balenciaga

+TTake a look at these [x-rays of Balenciaga garments][x-rays].
+Be sure to click on "enable x-ray" and then mouse over the image.

+### Compariscope Example: Hadleigh Castle

-Example: Hadleigh Castle by John Constable, 1776–1837, British
+Hadleigh Castle by John Constable, 1776–1837, British

 Below are links to a sketch and then a finished painting.
 By comparing these two paintings we can see how the painter changed the scene.